AGRINFO AGRINFO logo

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU and Moldova reach agreement on improved access to EU market for certain fruits and garlic
+Improved access to EU market for certain fruits and garlic from Moldova

 What is changing and why?

-The EU and Moldova have reached agreement on expanding their trade relations.
-This will provide greater access to the EU market for Moldovan apples, cherries, garlic, grapes, grape juice, plums, and tomatoes as shown in Table 1.
+The European Union (EU) and Moldova have reached agreement on expanding their trade relations.
+This provides greater access to the EU market for Moldovan apples, cherries, garlic, grapes, grape juice, plums, and tomatoes, as shown in Table 1.

 To support the country’s trade in the context of the Ukraine war, in 2022 the EU permitted imports of all agricultural products from Moldova at zero duty, but these measures expired in July 2025.